YuvalRozner/WeatherNet/Backend/readme.md

-# installation in your local pc
+# Installation in your local pc

 1. create a virtual venv
 ```terminal